BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The performance of heterogeneous devices is often evaluated against a theoretical upper-bound.
 Computing this limit requires an understanding of a couple of important hardware characteristics.
-This sections discusses scaling with respect to clock frequency and core count.
+This section discusses scaling with respect to clock frequency and core count.
-Also included, is a discussion on the impact frequency has on energy consumption.
+Also included is a discussion on the impact frequency has on energy consumption.

-### Frequency

-Changing the clock frequency of a conventional CPU core ultimately change performance results, where execution times are impacted but the energy efficiency of the device is also affected.
+Changing the clock frequency of a conventional CPU core ultimately changes performance results, where execution times are impacted but the energy efficiency of the device is also affected.
-Choi, Soma and Pedram [@choi2005fine] present an intra-process dynamic voltage and frequency scaling with the goal of minimising energy consumption yet maximising performance by dynamically changing the clock frequency of the CPU.
+Choi, Soma and Pedram [@choi2005fine] present an intra-process dynamic voltage and frequency scaling approach with the goal of minimising energy consumption yet maximising performance.
-This is achieved by modelling the on-chip / off-chip ratio which is updated using runtime event monitoring.
+This is achieved by modelling the on-chip / off-chip ratio using runtime event monitoring.
-Hardware measurements showed that dynamically lowing the clock frequency for memory bound problems up to 70% energy was saved with a 12% performance loss, compute bound workloads 15-60% energy savings were had at a cost of a performance drop of 5-20%.
+Hardware measurements showed that dynamically lowering the clock frequency for memory bound problems up to 70% energy was saved with a 12% performance loss, compute bound workloads 15-60% energy savings were had at a cost of a performance drop of 5-20%.

-Recently, Brown [@brown2010toward] discusses how increasing the clock frequency to generate a result faster (known as race-to-idle or race-to-sleep) saves up to 95% of energy if the entire system can be put in a suspended state -- as in embedded and mobile systems.
+Recently, Brown [@brown2010toward] showed that increasing the clock frequency to generate a result faster (known as race-to-idle or race-to-sleep) saves up to 95% of energy if the entire system can be put in a suspended state -- as in embedded and mobile systems.
-In 2014, this was validated for hardware used in HPC provided it supports a sleep state.
+In 2014, this was validated by Albers and Antoniadis [@Albers:2014:RIN:2578852.2556953] for hardware used in HPC provided it supports a sleep state.
-Albers and Antoniadis [@Albers:2014:RIN:2578852.2556953] present a framework to accurately approximate the energy cost of speed scaling with a sleep state.
+They present a framework to approximate the energy cost of frequency scaling with a sleep state.
 In this study, the authors show that the active state of a CPU is comparable to the dynamic energy needed for processing.

 Meanwhile, Agarwal et al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
 The bottle-neck on many of these workloads is also moving from being compute-bound to memory or communication bound, since the imbalance of hardware improvements shift application requirements to wait on communication and memory transfers.
-As such the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.
+As such, the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.

-### Core count
+This trend has been reinforced in current work by @sembrant2016hiding and @muller2016latency; Modern processors increasingly rely on both latency minimisation and latency hiding to conceal the widening gap between processor and memory clock frequencies.
+To this end, both @sembrant2016hiding and @muller2016latency introduce techniques to model parallelism and opportunistically steal work during interrupt events which result in hiding the latency in the processor pipeline and reducing the latency in the memory hierarchy.

+Since wire latencies have not matched the increase in the range of clock-frequency, the coupling between execution time and energy consumption is non-linear [@lively2011energy].
+As such, the impact of increasing the clock frequency on applications that are compute-bound will result in a proportional reduction in execution time to having a higher clock-frequency, however, there are applications that are memory or communication bound, where increasing the frequency of a core does not also increase the speed of the memory bus and thus will experience little to no benefit.
+Applications and dwarfs may benefit from an accelerator with a memory clock which matches the core clock.

-A good indication of a successful implementation of a parallel algorithm is by assessing performance scalability in response to core availability. [@johnston2017embedded][@johnston2017parallel][@baker2012scaling][@abraham2015gromacs]
+A good indication of a successful implementation of a parallel algorithm is performance scalability in response to core availability [@johnston2017embedded][@johnston2017parallel][@baker2012scaling][@abraham2015gromacs].
-However, the trend of achieving good performance scaling by increasing the number of homogeneous cores on a system will cease, primarily, due to the power limitations of having arrived at the utilisation wall. [@venkatesh2010conservation][@esmaeilzadeh2011dark]
+However, the trend of achieving good performance scaling by increasing the number of homogeneous cores on a system will cease, primarily, due to the power limitations of having arrived at the utilisation wall -- a limitation of the fraction of a chip that can run at full speed at one time [@venkatesh2010conservation][@esmaeilzadeh2011dark].

-Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a potentially dark silicone.
+Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a potentially dark silicon.
-The primary factor is the percentage of a silicon chip that can switch at full frequency is dropping with each generator of processor, known as Dennardian scaling, and ensures that large fractions of chips are either idle or operating at a lower clock frequency.
+The primary factor is the percentage of a silicon chip that can switch at full frequency is dropping with each generator of processor, known as Dennard scaling -- that as transistors get smaller, their power density stays constant, so that the power use stays in proportion with area -- and ensures that large fractions of chips are either idle or operating at a lower clock frequency.
 Limitations from hitting this power-wall has meant specialized architectures are increasingly employed to "buy" energy efficiency by "spending" more on die area -- thus increasing heterogeneity of the entire system.
 Indeed, the increasing utilization of accelerators as seen in today's leading supercomputers indicates an accurate prediction by Taylor -- a bright future for heterogeneous systems.
 Taylor also notes that a by-product of adding specialized architectures -- or accelerators -- is massive increases in complexity.
-Where mechanisms need be developed to direct codes to the most appropriate accelerator, and is one of the goals of this thesis.
+Introducing a methodology to direct codes to the most appropriate accelerator is one of the goals of this thesis.

-### Time and Energy -- a non-linear relationship

-There exist applications where the coupling between execution time and energy consumption is non-linear [@lively2011energy] and goes back to Agarwal et al. [@Agarwal:2000:CRV:339647.339691] results which show that wire latencies have not matched the increase in the range of clock-frequency.
-As such, the impact of increasing the clock frequency on applications that are compute-bound will benefit proportionally to having a higher clock-frequency, however, there are applications and potentially even dwarfs that are memory or communication bound, where increasing the frequency of a core does not also increase the speed of the memory bus and thus will experience little to no benefit.
-Indeed, the base-power demand of the system will increase at the expense of negligible difference in require execution time, applications within this dwarf will need be carefully and potentially scheduled on a accelerator with a memory clock which matches the core clock.

 ## OpenCL Performance

-The performance of OpenCL Kernels are lately affected by runtime parameters considering how work is divided, this allocation and partitioning of work changes between devices.
+The performance of OpenCL kernels is affected by runtime parameters determining the allocation and partitioning of work changes between devices.
 Much of the partitioning can occur automatically using autotuning.
 Autotuning and tools and techniques used to measure device performance are summarised in this subsection.
-Also discussed, is the common issue of phase shifting and how it relates to measuring OpenCL performance.
+Also discussed is the common issue of phase shifting and how it relates to measuring OpenCL performance.

 ### Autotuning{#sec:chapter2-autotuning}

-Autotuning is important when evaluating the performance of OpenCL codes on systems.
+Whilst OpenCL is hardware-portable it is not inherently also performance-portable, autotuning is important when evaluating the performance of OpenCL codes on systems.
-Du et al. [@du2012cuda] migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
+@du2012cuda migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
-They show low-level languages achieve 80% of peak performance on multicores and accelerators whilst only 50% of peak performance can be obtained on GPUs in OpenCL.
+They show low-level languages achieve 80% of peak performance on multicores and accelerators whilst OpenCL only achieves 50% of peak performance.
-Whilst OpenCL is hardware-portable it is not inherently also performance-portable, at least, until auto-tuners are considered.
-Du et al. also propose the use of auto-tuning to explore the parameter space to improve the performance of OpenCL kernels.
+They propose the use of auto-tuning to improve the performance of OpenCL kernels.
-They conclude that OpenCL is fairly competitive with CUDA on Nvidia hardware in terms of performance and if architecture specifics are unknown, autotuning is an effective way to generate tuned kernels that deliver acceptable levels of performance with little programmer effort.
+They conclude that OpenCL is fairly competitive with CUDA on Nvidia hardware in terms of performance, and if architecture specifics are unknown, autotuning is an effective way to generate tuned kernels that deliver acceptable levels of performance with little programmer effort.

-Indeed, when combined with autotuning, an OpenCL code may exhibit good performance across varied devices -- yielding accelerator device specific optimizations with no user or developer input.
+When combined with autotuning, an OpenCL code may exhibit good performance across varied devices -- yielding accelerator device specific optimizations with no user or developer input.
 Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.
 This has been manifested in many auto-tuning libraries that use machine learning.
-Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of performing autotuning of dynamic execution parameters in OpenCL kernels.
+Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of autotuning dynamic execution parameters in OpenCL kernels.

 Additionally, Price and McIntosh-Smith [@price2017analyzing] have demonstrated high performance using a general purpose autotuning library [@ansel:pact:2014], for three applications across twelve devices.
-The OpenTuner library requires the search space to be defined in order to effect the runtime performance of the application.
-These take the forms of command line of compile time arguments -- and are known as the configuration parameter when performing application execution.
+The OpenTuner library requires the search space to be defined the form of command line or compile time arguments -- which are used as configuration parameters when performing application execution.
 Next, machine learning techniques are used employing a black box mechanism to effectively search for the optimal configuration parameter arguments in the search space.
 Measurements are collected per run effectively updating a cost function.
-Both the objective of the search and the cost function are entirely flexible, since this framework takes the form of a modular python library.
+Both the objective of the search and the cost function are entirely flexible, since this framework takes the form of a modular Python library.

-In the Price [@price2017analyzing] survey, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
+In the @price2017analyzing paper, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
 The experiment was performed over 3 benchmarks, the Jacobi Iterative Method, a Bilateral Filtering algorithm and BUDE -- A general purpose molecular docking program.
 Presented results show the inefficiencies when auto-tuning for one target device and then execute this optimised program on the other systems.
 The usefulness of this multi-objective auto-tuning technique is demonstrated and shows that it is a useful tool to generate performance portable OpenCL kernels.
-Additionally the literature shows that over-optimisation hurts performance portability.
+Additionally, Price shows that over-optimisation hurts performance portability.

-Of the benchmarks presented in Section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
+Of the benchmarks presented in section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
 In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
 Auto-tuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis and thus is left as future work.

 ### Phase-Shifting

-Phase is defined as a set of intervals (or slices in time) within a programs execution that has similar behaviour.
+A program phase is defined as a set of intervals (or slices in time) during execution that have similar behaviour.
 Therefore, the term phase-shifting refers to change of the execution of a program with temporal adjacency such that the program experiences time-varying effects.
 Sherwood et al. [@sherwood2003discovering] observe that common system design and optimisation focus heavily on the assume average system behaviour.
 They propose however instead programs should be modelled and optimised for phase-based program behaviour.
 The approach outlined states that phase-behaviour can be profiled quickly using block vector [@sherwood2002automatically] profiles (a vector of per element counts, where each element is the number of times a code block has been entered over a given interval) and off-line classification.

 An assumption in the literature is that OpenCL kernels are largely unaffected by program phase-shift.
 Rather, the program as a whole will doubtlessly experience phase-shifts, compiling an OpenCL kernel code which is an active component of all OpenCL programs will heavily utilise the host CPU device, and when a kernel is executed and the host waits for the device to finish, CPU utilisation is low.
-The kernel in execution itself will experience very little differences in phases since by their very nature OpenCL kernels are designed small and compartmentalised sections of computation.
+The kernel in execution itself will experience very little differences in phases since by their very nature OpenCL kernels are small compartmentalised sections of computation.
-Such that, if a kernel executed on a particular accelerator device is memory bound, it will consistently be memory bound.
+For example, if a kernel executed on a particular accelerator device is memory bound, it will consistently be memory bound.
 If the accelerator experiences consistent stalls on repeated branch mispredictions, this is consistent throughout the kernels entire execution.

-###Formal measurements{#sec:formal-measurements}
+###Measurements{#sec:formal-measurements}

 The studies presented in this thesis require the use of tools to perform high-accuracy and low-overhead measurements.
-Time measurements of OpenCL kernels have primarily used LibSciBench as the default performance measurement tool.
+We use LibSciBench for performance measurements of OpenCL kernels.
 It allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
 Additionally, it offers a high-resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
 Throughout Chapter 3 LibSciBench was intensively used to record timings, energy usage and hardware events, which it collects via PAPI [@mucci1999papi] counters.

 ## Offline Ahead-of-Time Analysis

-The term offline analysis, in this setting, is defined as the detailed examination of the structure of code and that it requires the entire data set is given in advance.
+Offline Analysis it does not operate on a running code, for our purposes, the analysis provides a detailed examination of the structure of code.
-Ahead-of-time indicates that this analysis be done before the program is executed.
+Ahead-of-time indicates that this analysis be done before the program is executed -- in the real-world usage of the code.
-The combination of theses two terms is directly applicable to OpenCL SPIR codes, which is based on LLVM, since LLVM is well suited to performing ahead-of-time optimised native code generation [@lattner2004llvm].
+The combination of theses two terms is directly applicable to OpenCL SPIR code, which is based on LLVM, since LLVM is well suited to performing ahead-of-time optimised native code generation [@lattner2004llvm].
-Additionally, since SPIR is hardware agnostic/ISA-independent the patterns of computation and communication as shown in the dwarf taxonomy it can be done once the OpenCL source is converted to SPIR and the dwarf represented by the kernel will always be the same.
-Therefore, analysis such as the classification of which dwarf a new code can be identified, can be performed before any actual device execution is performed.
+Additionally, SPIR is hardware agnostic and ISA-independent as these features can be computed directly on the intermediate representation, that is, before a binary for an device is generated.
-Additionally, these classification and other analysis metrics can be embedded into the SPIR code as a comment in the header, which in turn can be used by a scheduler to determine which device the kernel should be executed.
+Our analysis, presented with AIWC in Chapter 4 outlines a methodology to collect features of programs before they are deployed.
+These features are embedded into the header of the SPIR code -- as a comment -- which can be evaluated at runtime on supercomputing systems to be used by the scheduler to provide useful information around scheduling, specifically, determining on which device the kernel should be executed.

-Closely related to the work performed in this thesis was independently performed by Muralidharan et al. [@muralidharan2015semi].
-Wherein, they use offline ahead-of-time analysis with Oclgrind to collect an instruction histogram of each OpenCL kernel execution in order to generate an estimate of the roofline model analysis for each given accelerator.
+Muralidharan et al. [@muralidharan2015semi] use offline ahead-of-time analysis with Oclgrind to collect an instruction histogram of each OpenCL kernel execution in order to generate an estimate of the roofline model analysis for each given accelerator.
-The resultant tool-flow methodology is used to analyse and track the performance over 3 distinct heterogeneous platforms, and results in a metric to characterise performance.
+The resultant tool-flow methodology is used to analyse and track the performance over three distinct heterogeneous platforms, and results in a metric to characterise performance.

+Oclgrind is an OpenCL device simulator developed by Price and McIntosh-Smith [@price:15] capable of performing simulated kernel execution.
+It operates on a restricted LLVM IR known as Standard Portable Intermediate Representation (SPIR) [@kessenich2015], thereby simulating OpenCL kernel code in a hardware agnostic manner.
+This architecture independence allows the tool to uncover many portability issues when migrating OpenCL code between devices.
+Additionally, Oclgrind comes with a set of tools to detect runtime API errors, race conditions and invalid memory accesses, and generate instruction histograms.
+AIWC is added as a tool to Oclgrind and leverages its ability to simulate OpenCL device execution using LLVM IR codes; this allows selected metrics to be collected by monitoring events during simulation, these metrics then indicate Architecture-Independent Workload Characteristics.
-The basis of our work on AIWC is built on offline ahead-of-time analysis techniques and is presented in Chapter 4.
+Our work on AIWC is built on offline ahead-of-time analysis techniques and is presented in Chapter 4.

-##Program Diversity Analysis and characterization {#sec:chapter2-program-diversity-analysis}
+##Program Diversity Analysis and Characterization {#sec:chapter2-program-diversity-analysis}

-Program Diversity Analysis has occurred historically to justify the inclusion of an application into a benchmark suite for many years, Principal Component Analysis (PCA) has been used to demonstrate program diversity by others[@blackburn2006dacapo][@hara2009proposal][@phansalkar2007analysis].
+Program Diversity Analysis has been used to justify the inclusion of an application into a benchmark suite.
+Principal Component Analysis (PCA) on virtual machine and hardware (PAPI) events has been used to demonstrate program diversity  [@blackburn2006dacapo][@phansalkar2007analysis].
-Often this work, is manually performed by those focused on assembling the benchmark suites.
-Indeed, much of the motivation for curating OpenCL applications in Rodinia [@che2009rodinia], OpenDwarfs [@feng2012opencl] and SHOC [@danalis2010scalable] was to have real-world scientific problems that represented regular workloads of HPC and SC systems.
+Often this work is manually performed by those assembling the benchmark suite, indeed, much of the motivation for curating OpenCL applications in Rodinia [@che2009rodinia], OpenDwarfs [@feng2012opencl] and SHOC [@danalis2010scalable] was to have real-world scientific problems that represented regular workloads of HPC and SC systems.
-Determining the suitability of an application regarding these characterised metrics has been evaluated by others.
-This Section examines these combined efforts in characterising workloads that are less sensitive to the architectures on which they are executed, and concludes with how these characterisation techniques have been used when assembling benchmark suites.

 The use of a vector-space or feature-space in order to classify the characteristics of parallel programs was performed by Meajil, El-Ghazawi and Sterling in 1997 [@meajil1997architecture].
 The target of this work was to determine the major factors in modelling performance between parallel computer architectures in an architecture-independent manner.
-The remainder of this section introduces more recent developments in using a vector-space to characterise applications.

-##Microarchitecture-independent workload characterization {#sec:microarchitecture-independent}
+The focus of this section is examining the existing literature around the characterisation of an application in terms of dwarf and metrics, and concludes with how these characterisation techniques have been used when assembling benchmark suites.

+###Microarchitecture-Independent Workload Characterization {#sec:microarchitecture-independent}

 Hoste and Eeckout [@hoste2007microarchitecture] show that although conventional microarchitecture-dependent characteristics are useful in locating performance bottlenecks [@ganesan2008performance,@prakash2008performance], they are misleading when used as a basis on which to differentiate benchmark applications.
 Microarchitecture-independent workload characterization and the associated analysis tool, known as MICA, was proposed to collect metrics to characterize an application independent of particular microarchitectural characteristics.